lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - For Redshift Serverless the same model applies; grant the Serverless workgroup’s IAM role the LF and S3 permissions and create the external schema with that role.
 - Least-privilege: give only the LF/table permissions needed (SELECT etc.) and minimal S3 access.

-If you want, I can provide exact AWS CLI commands for registering S3 locations and a complete end-to-end example (Glue crawler → Lake Formation grants → CREATE EXTERNAL SCHEMA → query).

 ## How do you track lineage from S3 to Redshift to BI dashboards for governance?
 High level approach